INFO490/assignments/hw6/hw6.markdown

 You might find it easier to practice and debug using the first option, but for submission, you will have to write an SQL script and make sure that the second method works.

-Read the directions below at least once __before__ you start writing code to get the big picture.
-Browse the template file at least once to get the big picture.
-If you don't understand something in the code or the directcions, review the lessons, google what you don't understand, or just ask us.
+Read the directions below at least once __before__ you start writing code to understand where we are headed.
+If you don't understand something in the directcions, review the lessons, google what you don't understand, or just ask us.

 There are four major tasks (or five but the first two are basically the same operation) in this problem: